The 10 Worst Neighborhoods In San Francisco For 2022

 It seems as if there's a neighborhood for everyone in San Francisco.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in San Francisco.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in California thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in San Francisco.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which San Francisco neighborhoods are the worst, and which are the best?
+So the question arises, which San Francisco neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which San Francisco hoods need a little tender loving care - the sore thumbs of the San Francisco area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Pacific Heights ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which San Francisco hoods need a little tender loving care – the sore thumbs of the San Francisco area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Presidio Heights ranks way above the rest.

-We examined 34 of San Francisco's neighborhoods to find out the worst places to live.
-These places don't quite measure up to San Francisco's reputation.
+We examined 34 of San Francisco’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to San Francisco’s reputation.

 Read on to see how we determined the places around San Francisco that need a pick-me-up.
 And remember, don't blame the messenger.